 The Computer Laboratory library is now closed, and in future the School of Technology libraries team will be responsible for library provision within Computer Science.
 Ultimately, physical collections for computer science and an enquiry point will be available from the Shared Facilities Hub which is currently under construction on the West Cambridge Site.

-In the interim period, some subject specific resources will be available in other Cambridge libraries, especially the Betty and Gordon Moore Library, where it may also be possible to make some of the Computer Laboratory's collections available.
+In the interim period, some subject specific resources will be available in other Cambridge libraries, especially the Betty and Gordon Moore Library, where some of the Computer Laboratory's collections are now available.

 The Librarian, Nicholas Cutler, will continue to provide an enquiry service and support Computer Science students.
 You can continue to contact Nicholas by e-mail, and once the situation permits, in person.